-LightWerks installs Incident Command Center in conference room
+LightWerks installs Incident Command Center

 LightWerks partnered with Idaho’s top healthcare provider and largest employer to design and integrate a state-of-the-art Incident Command Center on the 4th floor of their Boise headquarters.
 The Incident Commend Center’s technology is utilized for problem solving, troubleshooting, and developing solutions for health system related incidents.
 The technology allows for the simultaneous presentation of various content, giving end-users the ability interact and collaborate dynamically.